csterlent/CryptoVoting/README.md

 For this one, secretkey comes from the command, not a file.

+The output of the command also shows information about the transaction, but it should not normally be necessary.

 ## Tallying

 Tallying is meant for anyone to be able to do, even those who did not submit the election or vote.
 Tallying an election involves inspecting all ledgers that were closed during the election's voting period.
+A voter can only vote once!
+The only vote that will be counted during tallying is the voter's first vote.

 To tally an election, run

 `node tally.mjs <electionhash>`